Selling a House with Tenants in California - Easy Process for Landlords

 Without just cause

-If there’s no way around the lease agreement and you have no just cause, your best option may be waiting out the lease.
+If there is no way around the lease and you have no just cause, your best option may be waiting out the lease.
 You can re-frame this as an opportunity to prepare the property for sale.
 It’s also important to give your tenants notice of at least 60 days before they’ll be required to leave.

 Landlord notice to tenant to vacate due to sale